bevkk/php-blogapp/README.md

 ## To Create the DataBase used in this project, use this query

 ```
-CREATE DATABASE IF NOT EXISTS test;
+CREATE DATABASE IF NOT EXISTS blogg_app;

 USE test;

-CREATE TABLE IF NOT EXISTS users (
+CREATE TABLE IF NOT EXISTS blogg_app (
     id INT PRIMARY KEY AUTO_INCREMENT,
     username VARCHAR(255) NOT NULL,
     password VARCHAR(255) NOT NULL